 Fasting isn’t a new idea, many of us have practiced fasting for some reason or the other.
-The reason could be religious , or health concern.
+The reason could be religious, or health concerns.
 Fasting has been practiced for centuries.
-Now a day’s fasting is also a way to detox, to look and feel better.
+Now a day’s fasting is also a way to detox, look, and feel better.
 If fasting is done correctively it could give better results and if not, then it can raise some health issues.

 Do’s and Don’ts of Fasting

 It’s crucial to be sure you are really drinking enough water each day while fasting.
 We don’t think about the amount of water that is present in the food we eat.
 “It’s significant.”
 So, how can you tell if you’re getting what you need?
 “Just check your urine.
 It should be light in color.
 If it’s the color of straw or lemonade or lighter, then you are probably properly hydrated.
 Otherwise, drink up.